bonomani/devmon/docs/TEMPLATES.md

 ```
 Notes
-- SourceOIDs in a BEST transform **do not participate in establishing the globale page color** (the worst color of the page)
+- SourceOIDs present in the BEST transform **are exlcuded from the globale page color calculation** (the worst color of the page)

 ### CHAIN transform